TummalaSharmila/Programming-for-Science-Informatics/shellscript README.md

 The commands used in this file and their purpose

-* *cd \~* : navigate to home directory
+* *cd \~* : navigate to home directory.

-* *mkdir Informatics_573* :  used to create directory
+* *mkdir Informatics_573* :  used to create directory.

-* *cd Informatics_573* : used to navigate to the specified directory
+* *cd Informatics_573* : used to navigate to the specified directory.

-* *wget* is used to download files from a browser we can download each file separately with this command or use optional flags and wildcards to download mutliple files at a time as shown in this script
+* *wget* is used to download files from a browser we can download each file separately with this command or use optional flags and wildcards to download mutliple files at a time as shown in this script.

 *wget -r -np -nd -A 'chr1_\*' https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/* in this script 3 optional flags \(-r, -nd, -A\) are used to customize downloading